 In the baking world, there are recipes that require exactness and precision.
 One should not attempt to improvise their way through choux pastry or the finicky french macaron.
 It will lead to disaster.

-This, fortunately, is not one of those complicated recipes.
-This is the type of recipe you can fumble your way through and still serve to your unannounced dinner guests.
+This recipe though, fortunately, is not one of them.
+This is something you can fumble your way through and still serve confidently to your unannounced dinner guests.
 Using staple ingredients from your pantry and fridge, you can usually pull this together when the shelves are otherwise rather bare.

 I introduce to you, Caramel Apple Crisp.

-Here is where the fun lies; just about every ingredient in this recipe can be substituted or left out entirely, and the result will be delicious.
-Let me explain….
+Here’s wherein the fun lies; just about every ingredient in this recipe can be substituted or left out entirely, and the result will still be delicious.
+Let me explain…

 The topping needs a few things: some sort of flour, some sort of sweetener, and some sort of fat.
 Gluten intolerant?
 Use rice flour.
 Avoiding sugar?
 Use honey or maple syrup.
 Vegan?
 Use earth balance or your favorite spread.
 Want a little extra crunch?
 Finely chop some nuts.
 Just don’t forget the cinnamon.
 You’ll miss that.